 Step 5.
 Crop out the blank area.

 Step 6.
-Post the video to the feed, not to the Story.
+Post the video to the feed, not to the Instagram Story.

-Now the background music will be playing, and the video fit nicely in the feed.
+Now you nailed it to add music to Instagram post, and the video fit nicely in the feed.

 Pro Tips to Put Music on Instagram Stories and Video Posts